 The testing for all pollutants was performed in accordance with USEPA methods and the approved Stack Test Protocol.
-The engine-generator sets were operated within 10% of maximum output (1,600 kW generator output for CAT® G3520C RICE) and no variations from normal operating conditions occurred during the engine test periods.
+The engine-generator set was operated within 10% of maximum output (1,600 kW generator output for CAT® G3520C RICE) during the engine test periods.